-During the first year, you complete the following coursework during the Fall, Spring, and Winter or Summer session.
-During the session in which you take your final course, you become eligible to take the comprehensive exam.
-Passing this exam qualifies you to receive your Master's degree.
+During the first year, students complete the following coursework during the Fall, Spring, and Winter or Summer session.
+During the session in which they take their final course, they become eligible to take the comprehensive exam.
+Passing this exam qualifies students to receive the Master's degree.